nicolasdao/userin/README.md

 ## /.well-known/configuration

 - Required modes: `none`.
-This endpoint is always available regardless of which modes is selected.
+This endpoint is always available.
 - OAuth 2.0 compliant: No.
 - Description: Gets a JSON object describing where all the other endpoints are located and what type of configuration is supported.
 - HTTP method: `GET`